These simple healthy snacks will satisfy even picky eaters. Fill little bellies, not garbage bags!

 My personal favorite zero-waste snack—and also one of the simplest.
 Into a medium-size saucepan, add 1 teaspoon of salt (or to taste), 1/2 cup popcorn kernels and two tablespoons coconut oil or olive oil or a combo of the two.
 Put the lid on the pot, turn the burner to high heat and shake the pot continuously.
 Once the kernels begin to pop, they will pop quickly, in about a minute.

 10. Dehydrated produce

 We have a solar food dryer at the intentional community where I live in Northern California because of course we do.
 I’ve used it to make kale chips, sundried tomatoes, dried apple rings and more.
 The simple design works so well and can reach temperatures around 225 degrees Fahrenheit.
-Perfect on a day like today!
-I haven’t made any of these in an oven but you certainly could.
+(Go here for information on dehydrating food in an oven.)

 - Go here for the kale chips recipe.